NZASA Registration Board

 Portfolio: Policy

-The NZASA CPD and Policy representative will:
+The NZASA policy representative will:

 • Keep abreast of relevant policy within the wider allied/primary health sector.

-• Maintain up to date policy documentation, re-drafting as required for approval by the Registration Board.
+• Maintain up-to-date policy documentation, re-drafting as required for approval by the Registration Board.

 • Take responsibility for the application of the Privacy Act.